 All of our penguins have successfully paired since their arrival in 2014 with breeding and nesting behaviour observed each subsequent year – a clear indication that they are happy in their home.

-You can still see Attenborough and Lizzie in our display, being the babies of the bunch they are rather playful and very inquisitive – you may be lucky to hear one of them call!
+You can still see Attenborough and Lizzie in our penguin habitat.
+They are rather playful and very inquisitive – you may be lucky to hear one of them call!

 Did you know that Gentoo penguins can lay up to two eggs each year?
 They choose their partner by bowing their heads to each other, and once they are happy with their choice of mate, the male will start to collect stones to create a comfortable nest for his partner.
 But... penguins can be sneaky!
 You may often see them stealing stones they like from other penguins' nests.